MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-call-api.md

 ms.topic: tutorial
 ms.date: 07/07/2024
 ms.custom: developer
-#Customer intent: As a dev, devops, I want to acquire multiple access token so that I call a web API in an Android mobile app by using native authentication
+#Customer intent: As a dev, devops, I want to acquire multiple access tokens so that I call a web API in an Android mobile app by using native authentication
 ---

 # Tutorial: Call an API in Android app by using native authentication

-In this tutorial you learn how to acquire an access token and call an API in your Android mobile app.
-Microsoft Authentication Library (MSAL) native authentication SDK for Android allows you to acquire multiple access token without requiring a user to reauthenticate.
+In this tutorial, you learn how to acquire an access token and call an API in your Android mobile app.
+Microsoft Authentication Library (MSAL) native authentication SDK for Android allows you to acquire multiple access tokens without requiring a user to reauthenticate.
 This capability allows you to acquire one or more access tokens with a single sign-in.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 >
-> - Acquire one or multiple access token.
+> - Acquire one or multiple access tokens.
 > - Call an API

 ## Prerequisites